gnanimail/google-vision-api-image-annotate/README.md

 ### wiki-pic-of-the-day-feb-2016

 This folder contains image annotations for the Wikipedia Picture of the Day images for February 2016.
-Each image has been renamed by adding the date (YYYY-MM-DD) it was selected for the picture of the day.
+Each image has been renamed by adding the date (YYYY-MM-DD) it was selected to be the Picture of the Day.

 ![wiki-pick-of-the-day-feb-2016 sample](https://github.com/nchah/google-vision-api/blob/master/gallery/wiki-pic-of-the-day-feb-2016/2016-02-02%20Kaiserin_Augusta_verl%C3%A4sst_Newyork%2C_Chromo-Lithographie_von_C.png)